fxpoet/holysheet.io/README.md

 - Change the order by dragging, and write by double-clicking.

-### 4. Mobile Necromancer: Bringing Dead Phones Back to Life
+### 4. Mobile Necromancer: Bringing Dead Phones Back to life
 - It supports QR codes to share your shortcut sheet.
 - Scan with your phone and hang it next to your monitor.

 ### 5. Green Eco Technology
 - Eco-friendly shortcut learning: Save trees by ditching printed cheat sheets.
 - However, we also respect the preferences of those who enjoy destroying the earth environment.
   It's printable.

 ### 6. Side Effects